imagej/imagej.github.io/_pages/scripting/clojure.md

 Using Clojure inside Fiji
 -------------------------

-Go to {% include bc content='Plugins|Scripting|Clojure Interpreter'%}.
+Go to {% include bc path='Plugins|Scripting|Clojure Interpreter'%}.
 The prompt accepts any clojure code.
 See also Fiji's [Script Editor](/scripting/script-editor).

 See [Scripting Help](/scripting) for details on keybindings and how to use the interpreter. {% include key content='Ctrl' %}+{% include key content=')' %} will add all necessary ending parenthesis.